markusmnzngr/LiDAR-3D-Urban-Forest-Mapping/src/R/readme_rmd.md

-# Setting up Urban forest classification and individual crown parameterization
+# Setting up the workflow fo urban forest classification and individual crown parameterization

 The *R*-workflow for urban forest classification and individual crown parameterization is implemented as a standalone script containing the individual processing steps and generating output files for the results.